You will need Adobe Flash Player to view this page properly.

 Financial aid resource page available

-The district has worked with the Career and Counseling Centers at Springfield and Thurston High to create a new page full of Financial Aid resources and information for parents who are starting to think about how to pay for their kids to go to college.
+The district has worked with the Career and Counseling Centers at Springfield and Thurston High to create a page full of Financial Aid resources and information for parents who are starting to think about how to pay for their kids to go to college.
 Please contact your student's Career Center with any questions.

 FlashAlert app available